 What artistic techniques did Monet use in this painting?

-How does this painting reflect Impressionist ideals?
+How does this painting reflect Monet's artistic philosophy?

-Where can I view "Woman With A Parasol Madame Monet And Her Son"?
+What role does color play in "Woman With A Parasol Madame Monet And Her Son"?